UKHIA, Bangladesh — The soldiers arrived in the village in western Burma just after 8 a.m., the villagers said, ready to fight a war.

 On the third day, Rafique's mother, Khalida Begum, 35, had grown tired of moving from house to house with her four other children, desperate for news of her son.
 She had raised them on her own on a tailor's salary after her husband died years ago, so she and the children are unusually close.
 They managed to make it to the jungle, where she saw Rafique lying motionless beneath a tree.

-She ran to him and joyfully covered his face with kisses, as he emerged from a fevered haze.
-At first he was so disoriented that he didn’t recognize her.
+She ran to him and joyfully covered his face with kisses.
+At first he was so disoriented that he didn't recognize her.
 But soon both were crying.

 On the sixth day, the residents of Maung Nu, fearing that the danger was growing, decided as a group to start walking north to the border with Bangladesh.

 They walked for eight days with few provisions, eating banana leaves and drinking water from streams.
 The children whimpered.
 Showife carried Rafique on his back, the teen drifting in and out of consciousness.
 After a while, their legs began to swell.